 Your resume ONLY needs to create enough interest to keep my eyes on target (your resume) long enough to ask for your digits, AKA set up a phone call (phone interview).
 If the goal of this document was to land a marriage, as the author I would consider adding a lot more detail.
 If I only had a single Word document to preview before accepting a marriage proposal, I would absolutely want to read a lot more detail.

-Recruiters and hiring managers have a multiple suitors (candidates) hitting on them so we want to make our resume (online profile) as easy to review as possible.
+Recruiters and hiring managers have multiple suitors (candidates) hitting on them so we want to make our resume (online profile) as easy to review as possible.
 Providing information unrelated to my selfish interests (job description) makes for a boring date.
 If you stick to what I am into (job requirements) you have a shot.
-The job description is your wing man and he is telling you exactly what the hiring managers interests are, so don’t bore me with your big talk about nuthin – Pookie.
-Time is a wastin’ cuz there is a white sale at WalMart and mama needs some new linens.
-Time is a wastin’!
-When we know she wants a bad boy, we don’t show up in a pink polo and khaki’s with saddle shoes.
+The job description is your wingman and he is telling you exactly what the hiring managers interests are, so don’t bore me with your big talk about nuthin – Pookie.
+Time is a-wastin’ cuz there is a white sale at WalMart and mama needs some new linens.
+When we know she wants a bad boy, we don’t show up in a pink polo and khakis with saddle shoes.
 When we know he likes Victoria Secret curls we don’t chop to a bob.
+We know what the hiring manager wants because it is in the job description.
 Give ’em what they want and you have a shot.

 The tweaks I end up making to resumes on a consistent basis:

 1. Contact info: We only list the info needed to be contacted.
 We don’t need the physical address because we will be lucky to hear any kind of response back, and if we do, no one is going to send us anything via the postal mail.
 “It’s called the InterWeb people’s!”.